-a.
-Loan and Protection Measures - No new money is added this year.

-b.
-Capacity Development:

-- Funding the Capacity Development Manager, two Capacity Development Coordinators, and one part-time position to develop and oversee all capacity development programs, data collection, and reporting.
-Expenditures also include travel related to program development, workshops, conferences, and data collection. - Funding the Technology Transfer Manager and the Security Officer. - Funding the Special Projects Engineer (at 60%) and fund the Office Specialist (wage position) for tasks related to source water and well head protection. - Technical Assistance continuation of funds for capacity development and project planning grants, to include both construction and non-construction planning.
-Non-construction planning grants are; as examples: Rate and Financial Studies, Asset Management, Climate Change Mitigation, and Sustainability/Reliability Studies. - Technical Assistance Engineering Services Contract(s).
+- a.
+Loan for Land and Protection Measures No new money is added this year. - b.
+Assistance Under Capacity Development: - Funding the Capacity Development Manager, two Capacity Development Coordinators, and one part-time position to develop and oversee all capacity development programs, data collection, and reporting.
+Expenditures also include travel related to program development, workshops, conferences, and data collection. - Funding the Technology Transfer Manager and the Security Officer. - Funding the Special Projects Engineer (at 30%) and fund the Office Specialist (wage position) for tasks related to source water and well head protection. - Technical Assistance continuation of funds for capacity development and project planning grants, to include both construction and non-construction planning.
+Non-construction planning grants are; as examples: Rate and Financial Studies, Asset Management, Climate Change Mitigation, and Sustainability/Reliability Studies. (approx. \$294,000). - Technical Assistance Engineering Services Contract(s).
 VDH has entered into contracts for engineering services through consulting engineering firm(s) to provide small scope (less than \$15,000 each) project engineering directly to small water systems that do not have the financial, technical and or managerial capacity to retain an engineer.
-These projects shall address compliance and/or capacity issues of small public community systems serving less than 10,000 persons. - Receivership Program no new funding added. - DWSRF database upgrades and integration funding. - Direct Technical Assistance Training to Waterworks:
+These projects shall address compliance and/or capacity issues of small public community systems serving less than 10,000 persons. (approx. \$150,000). - Receivership Program no new funding added. - DWSRF database upgrades and integration funding. (approx. \$40,000). - Direct Technical Assistance Training to Waterworks: (approx. \$671,000).

-- "Establishing a Successful and Sustainable Waterworks: Revenues, Rates, and Funding Short Course" will assist in full-cost pricing, staffing, and business plan development. - o "Hands-on Training at a Full Scale Water Plant" at a full-scale water plant to provide activities related to the full-scale, conventional plant and operator water quality control. - O Distance learning website funding to support the Mountain Empire Community College program. - o Small System Applied Math. - o Fundamental Principles of Asset Management. - o "Management, Methods and Money: Understanding Concepts in Capacity Development" which addresses planning, green infrastructure, asset management, and operations liability. - A week-long course devoted to all aspects of effective operation and maintenance of the distribution system.
+- "Establishing a Successful and Sustainable Waterworks: Revenues, Rates, and Funding Short Course" will assist in full-cost pricing, staffing, and business plan development. - "Hands-on Training at a Full Scale Water Plant" at a full-scale water plant to provide activities related to the full-scale, conventional plant and operator water quality control. - Distance learning website funding to support the Mountain Empire Community College program. - Small System Applied Math. - o Fundamental Principles of Asset Management. - "Management, Methods and Money: Understanding Concepts in Capacity Development" which addresses planning, green infrastructure, asset management, and operations liability. - A week-long course devoted to all aspects of effective operation and maintenance of the distribution system.
 Topics include water quality parameters, including odors, tastes, corrosion by-products, pathogens, and turbidity; leakage and flushing. - Provide specialty seminars and training events for waterworks owners/operators on various topics.
-Virginia Tech was awarded contracts to conduct training and to provide scholarships to training courses for disadvantaged operators/owners. - Outreach materials, training supplies, and GPS units continued funding. - Funding for software and database upgrades. - GIS Source Water Assessment maintenance. - Energy Efficiency Audits/Grants VDH will work with the Virginia Department of Mines and Minerals under their existing Energy Efficiency Audit Program to provide contracted energy audits for all interested waterworks to ensure energy usage is conserved as fully as possible.

-c.
-Delineate Source Water Areas

-No activity funded under this category.

-d.
-Wellhead Protection

-- Funding for additional staff time directed toward wellhead protection activities by positions funded by other set-asides. - Funds are proposed for use in supplementing existing state efforts to further protect source water.
-Collaboration continues between Virginia Department of Environmental Quality (DEQ) and ODW to further initiatives begun in 2005 - Contractual contracts have been issued to CHA, Golder Associates and TetraTech to continue the Source Water Protection Program services that were provided under a single previous contract.
+Virginia Tech was awarded contracts to conduct training and to provide scholarships to training courses for disadvantaged operators/owners. - Outreach materials, training supplies, and GPS units continued funding. - Funding for software and database upgrades. (approx. \$40,000). - GIS Source Water Assessment maintenance. (approx. \$25,000). - Energy Efficiency Audits/Grants VDH will work with the Virginia Department of Mines and Minerals under their existing Energy Efficiency Audit Program to provide contracted energy audits for all interested waterworks to ensure energy usage is conserved as fully as possible. - c.
+Delineate Source Water Areas - No activity funded under this category. - d.
+Wellhead Protection (approx. \$245,000). - Funding for additional staff time directed toward wellhead protection activities by positions funded by other set-asides. - Funds for use in supplementing existing state efforts to further protect source water. - Contractual contracts have been issued to CHA, Golder Associates and TetraTech to continue the Source Water Protection Program services that were provided under a single previous contract.